 A Quiet Workout

-Even though a stationary bike focuses primarily on giving you an intense lower body workout, it doesn’t mean that you aren’t getting a full body workout.
-When using an exercise bike in your home gym, you will be working out everything from your calves to your arms.
+Even though a stationary bike focuses primarily on giving you an intense lower-body workout, it doesn’t mean that you aren’t getting a full-body workout.
+When using an exercise bike in your home gym, you may be working out everything from your calves to your arms.

-Some of the muscles you will strengthen while working out on a stationary bike include:
+Some of the muscles you may strengthen while working out on a stationary bike include (6):